-The following table provides an overview, how the assurance measures of EAL3 and ALC\FLR.3 are met by Red Hat Enterprise Linux.
+The following table provides an overview, how the assurance measures of EAL3 augmented by ALC\FLR.3 are met by SLES 9.

-Assurance Component Documentation describing how the requirements are met ACM_CAP.3 Configuration management procedures within Red Hat are highly automated using a process supported by Configuration Management tools and the Red Hat build system.
+Assurance Component Documentation describing how the requirements are met ACM_CAP.3 Configuration management procedures within SUSE are highly automated using a process supported by the AutoBuild tool.
+SourceWorks is used by SGI for the ProPack configuration management.
 ACM_SCP.1 Source code, generated binaries, documentation, test plan, test cases and test results are maintained under configuration management.
-ADO_DEL.1 Red Hat Enterprise Linux is delivered on CD / DVD in shrink-wrapped package to the customer.
-ADO_IGS.1 Guidance for installation and system configuration is provided in the set of guidance documentation provided with the product.
+ADO_DEL.1 SLES is delivered on CD / DVD in shrink-wrapped package to the customer.
+SUSE verifies the integrity of the production CDs / DVDs by checking a production sample.
+The service pack 2, the certification-sles-sgi- eal3.rpm package as well as other packages that contain fixes must be downloaded from the SUSE web site.
+Since those packages are digitally signed the user is able and has to verify the integrity and authenticity of